nguyenbeo/java-thread-pool-executor-demo/README.md

 # java-thread-pool-executor-demo
-An examplel how to use Java thread pool executor
+An example how to use Java thread pool executor

+# Technology
+* ThreadPoolExecutor
+* Servlet 3.1

+# Scenario

+# Solution

+# How to test
+- Install Tomcat on your computer
+- Install JMeter on your computer